jetsonhacks/bootFromUSB/README.md

 # bootFromUSB
-Boot NVIDIA Jetson Developer Kit from a mass storage USB device (Jetson Xavier NX, Jetson Nano devices, Jetson AGX Xavier series, and Jetson TX1 only)
+Boot NVIDIA Jetson Developer Kit from a mass storage USB device (Jetson Xavier NX, Jetson Nano devices, Jetson AGX Xavier series, and Jetson TX1 only).
+This setup is done from the Jetson Development Kit itself.

 <h1>Work In Progress</h1>